Hindsight Literary Agency represents the following authors:

 Ilsa also teaches creative writing students, writes social commentary and has been published in several newspapers and online journals.
 In 2011, she received the Eliminating Violence Against Women (EVA) Award for online journalism.

-Ilsa’s first YA novel, Stratification, will be published by Harbour Publishing House in late 2017.
+Ilsa’s first YA novel, Stratification, will be published by Harbour Publishing House in early 2018.

 Elisabeth Holdsworth was born in The Netherlands.
 She migrated to Australia with her parents in 1959.
 On her father’s side she is the scion of an aristocratic, Calvinist family.
 On her mother’s she is the last thread of a Jewish line.
 Her first novel, Those Who Come After (Pan Macmillan) was widely-acclaimed and later published in the Netherlands and Poland.
 Elisabeth was the winner of the Inaugural Calibre Prize (Australian Book Review) for An Die Nachgeborenen, inaugural essayist for the Wheeler Centre’s Long View Series and winner of the Melbourne Jewish Writers Festival prize for an essay, 2014.